Collaborative Marine Salmon Research Foundational for Understanding Climate Change Impacts and Bycatch

 NOAA Fisheries and the Alaska Department of Fish and Game have been working together for more than a decade to collect and analyze data from research surveys.
 This work provides the scientific basis for management of salmon fisheries by the state of Alaska that have U.S. international treaty obligations and implications.

 The northern Bering Sea surface trawl survey, which has been conducted since 2002, and the southeast coastal monitoring survey are two of these cooperative surveys.
-During these surveys, a variety of data are collected including information on oceanography, salmon prey availability, distribution, diet, size, condition and relative abundance of juvenile salmon, forage fishes and juvenile groundfish, like pollock.
+During these surveys, a variety of data are collected including information on oceanography, salmon prey availability, distribution, diet, size, condition and relative abundance of juvenile salmon, forage fish and juvenile groundfish, like pollock.

 NOAA Fisheries scientists also participate on the Alaska Department of Fish and Game's southeast Alaska survey.
 It provides an annual assessment of stock status and health of pink and Chinook during early marine residence.